mdedwards/slippery-chicken/install.md

 git clone https://github.com/mdedwards/slippery-chicken.git
 ```

 ### Configure slippery-chicken

-Now that you have all components you would like to use installed, you need to
+Now that you have installed all the components that you would like to use, you
-take care of loading the modules before starting to work with slippery chicken.
+need to take care of loading the modules before starting to work with slippery
+chicken.
 It is recommended to do this via the init file of your Common Lisp
 implementation which will be loaded and evaluated when you start your Common
 Lisp interpreter.
 The name and location of your init file depends on the
 implementation.
 On SBCL, for example, it is `~/.sbclrc` by default, whereas